wjdenny/wjdenny.github.io/content/@2015shiller_what.md

 ---
 tags:
-  - "🕮"
+  - 🕮
+aliases:
-alias: "What to Learn in College to Stay One Step Ahead of Computers"
+  - What to Learn in College to Stay One Step Ahead of Computers
-draft: false
+draft: true
 ---
 # What to Learn in College to Stay One Step Ahead of Computers
 [[Robert J. Shiller]] wrote this article for [[The New York Times]].